Energinet-DataHub/energy-origin/libraries/dotnet/EnergyOrigin.IntegrationEvents/README.md

 ## Overview

-The EnergyOrigin.IntegrationEvents NuGet package provides a standardized way to define and use integration events, across the Energy Origin system.
+The EnergyOrigin.IntegrationEvents NuGet package provides our way to define and use integration events, across the Energy Origin system.
 It facilitates communication between different microservices and components, through a message-driven architecture.